adamwalzer/vscode-scss-lint/README.md

 ## Features

-This extention runs scss-lint in bash and displays the errors found by underlining and/or highlighting the errors in your scss files upon saving of that file.
+This extension runs scss-lint in bash and displays the errors found by underlining and/or highlighting the errors in your scss files upon saving of that file.

 ## Requirements

-This extention is dependant on the ruby gem scss-lint.
+This extension is dependent on the ruby gem scss-lint.
 To install the gem run the following in your terminal:
 `gem install scss_lint`

 The extension has only been tested with version .0.49.0 of scss_lint and above.